evalstate/hf-mcp-server/README.md

 For <b>VSCode</b> add the Hugging Face server from the [VSCode gallery](https://code.visualstudio.com/mcp) here : [https://code.visualstudio.com/mcp](https://code.visualstudio.com/mcp)

-If you prefer to use OAuth, use `https://hf.co/mcp?login`
+If you prefer to use configure manually or specify an Authorization Token, use the snippet below:

 ```JSON
 "huggingface": {